-Tom became board-certified in 2001 and recertified in 2006.
+Tom became board-certified in 2001 and recertified in 2006 and then again in 2011.
 As mandated by the Florida Bar, the following are the minimum requirements to be considered a “specialist” in civil trial law by the Florida Bar:

 • Continuous substantial involvement and competence in civil trial law by practicing at least 5 years during which 50 percent has been spent actively participating in civil trial law.

 • Handled the trials of a minimum of 15 contested civil cases, each involving substantial legal or factual issues, in circuit court, federal district court, or a court of similar jurisdiction in other states.
 Of these 15 cases, 5 shall have been jury cases, 5 shall have been conducted by the applicant as lead counsel, and 5 shall have been submitted to the trier of fact on some or all of the issues.
 At least 5 of the 15 cases, including 2 jury cases and 2 cases conducted by the applicant as lead counsel, shall have been tried during the 5 years immediately preceding application.

 • Substantial involvement in contested civil matters sufficient to demonstrate special competence as a civil trial lawyer within the 3 years immediately preceding application.
 Substantial involvement includes investigation, evaluation, pleading, discovery, taking of testimony, presentation of evidence, and argument of jury or nonjury cases.

 • Peer review attesting to the applicant’s special competence and substantial involvement in civil trial practice, as well as the applicant’s character, ethics, and reputation for professionalism.
 No less than 1 peer review shall be a judge of a court of general jurisdiction (circuit court or federal district court) in the state of Florida before whom the applicant has appeared as an advocate in the 2 years immediately preceding the application.